bbmielke/Azure-Search/README.md

     to delete a field use merge instead, and submit the document with a null (undef in perl) value for the field you wish to delete.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

     For more information on upload, merge\_or\_upload, or delete look at:

     [https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents)